jozsefsallai/discord-google-classroom/README.md

 vim config.json
 ```

-### 4. Start the server and authorize your app
+### 4. Build the app and start it to authorize your app

 ```
-node index.js
+npm run build
+npm run start
 ```

 On the first run, you will be prompted to open a URL to authorize your